jaredsparta/epic_and_user_stories/README.md

 - The user stories will be on a sprint backlog and over the course of the sprint, each one is taken care of.
 - After each sprint, more and more user stories will have been dealt with.

+**Summary**
+- Epics usually have time-boxed requirements and therefore fit well in Agile as a goal to accomplish over certain sprints.
+- User stories fit in perfectly with Scrum: each sprint requires a team to accomplish a certain amount of work and user stories can be used to choose the features and requirements to finish

 ---
 Used:
 [Epics and User stories](https://www.atlassian.com/agile/project-management)